Creating an Event Mesh

 • Creating and using an event mesh requires that your event broker services have specific Access Control List (ACL) Profile properties configured to allow.
 See Configuring ACL Profile Properties When Using the Event Mesh.

-For more information abut event meshes and before you create an event mesh, see Understanding Event Meshes and Mesh Manager and Considerations for Working with Event Meshes in PubSub+ Cloud.
+For more information about event meshes and before you create an event mesh, see Understanding Event Meshes and Mesh Manager and Considerations for Working with Event Meshes.

 Once an event broker service is part of an event mesh, you cannot delete the event broker service unless you remove the event broker service from the event mesh it is part of.